-Last updated on 24.
-May 2020A lot has already changed and the future will bring even more change – read how digital transformation reshapes work and life and how companies ensure their survival in the digital age.
+Last updated on 5.
+February 2021A lot has already changed and the future will bring even more change – read how digital transformation reshapes work and life and how companies ensure their survival in the digital age.

 Digital Transformation refers to a profound change of a number of areas of life through technological innovations.
 Everybody is affected by it.
 It influences our personal quality of life, the economic wealth of a country and even our rhythm of life.